Elisabeth Frink: Career

 Although she made many drawings and prints, she is best known for her bronze outdoor sculpture, which has a distinctive cut and worked surface.
 This is created by her adding plaster to an armature, which she then worked back into with a chisel and surform.
 This process contradicts the very essence of "modelling form" established in the modelling tradition and defined by Rodin's handling of clay.

 In the 1960s Frink's continuing fascination with the human form was evident in a series of falling figures and winged men.
-While living in France from 1967 to 1970, she began a series of threatening, monumental male heads, known as the goggled heads.
+While living in France from 1967 to 1970, she began a series of threatening, monumental male heads, known as the Goggled Heads.
+In 1976, she set up her home in Dorset in South West England.
 On returning to England, she focused on the male nude, barrel-chested, with mask-like features, attenuated limbs and a pitted surface, for example Running Man (1976; Pittsburgh, Carnegie Museum of Art).
 Frink's sculpture, and her lithographs and etchings created as book illustrations, drew on archetypes expressing masculine strength, struggle and aggression.
 In 1984 she explained that she "focused on the male because to me he is a subtle combination of sensuality and strength with vulnerability".

 The 1980s held capstones for Frink's career.
 In 1982, a new publishing firm proposed to produce a catalogue raisonné of all of her works to date; and the Royal Academy planned a retrospective of her life's work.
 The date of the retrospective, originally to be held in 1986, was moved forward a year due to space demands at the gallery, causing Frink some headaches due to her busy commissioned work schedule.
 In 1985 alone, she was committed to two major projects: a set of three figures for a corporate headquarters, one of which was a nearly 7 ft male nude; and the other, a grouping entitled Dorset Martyrs for Dorchester, Dorset.